nicholaschiang/dolce/IDEAS.md

 @databutmakeitfashion for menswear.
 Or, for actually affordable fashion (e.g. what is SHEIN releasing).
 Or, for resale and market data (e.g. what brands have the best resale value).

+## 7

+A fit-pic app.
+Instead of uploading my fit pics to Instagram, I upload them here.
+I add a description with the fit details.
+I can track what I've worn over the past days.
+I can make my decision of what to wear today based on what I've worn in the past (i.e. I don't want to repeat outfits).
+I can get a yearly "wrapped" on what I've worn.
+I can optionally sync Instagram and upload the fit pics as a post.

+## 8

+An app that does the style "what are my colors?" thing.
+There was a TikTok I saw earlier of a model who traveled to Korea to get a style consultation (i.e. what her colors are, what the best makeup is for her, etc).